ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 Plotting Configuration (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An optional Python plotting task (PLOT_ALLVARS) can be activated in the workflow to generate plots for the :term:`FV3`-:term:`LAM` post-processed :term:`GRIB2` output over the :term:`CONUS`.
+An optional Python plotting task (plot_allvars) can be activated in the workflow to generate plots for the :term:`FV3`-:term:`LAM` post-processed :term:`GRIB2` output over the :term:`CONUS`.
 It generates graphics plots for a number of variables, including:

    * 2-m temperature